Pennsylvania Online Casino

 In October 2017, Pennsylvania became the fourth state in the US to allow online gambling.
 Gov. Tom Wolf signed into law an expansive gaming package that will authorize online slots, online poker, online table games, daily fantasy sports, sports betting, VGTs, and more.

-The market for legal online gambling is expected to go live in the second half of 2018.
+The market for legal online gambling is expected to go live in 2019.
 The first new market was the PA online lottery, which launched in May.

 Land-based slots environment